 7. Keep your Neighbourhood Clean

-Unwanted items such as packing materials and renovation debris discarded around your estate can potentially create safety and health hazards, and will spoil the image of your estate.
+Unwanted items such as packing materials and renovation debris discarded around your estate can potentially create safety and health hazards, and will mar the image of your estate.

 8. Care for Your Home Regularly

-Finally, carrying out regular checks on the fittings and fixtures in your home can help you spot areas that may require attention before they become serious.
+Finally, it’s important to carry out regular checks on the fittings and fixtures in your home.
+This can help you spot areas that require attention before they become serious and save you money on major repairs.

 With these key tips in mind, renovating and maintaining your flat can be pleasant and stress-free.
 Posting photos of your newly renovated home on Instagram?
 Tag us @mynicehome – we would love to feature it!